We need to talk more openly about mental well-being and mental health. Now.

 The lockdown was put in place for very good reasons, of course, but it was about time.
 I thought that I managed the entire lockdown period rather well (2 or 3 months?
-I can’t even remember anymore… my sense of time has been warped like many others’ during this pandemic), and I was quite proud of it, but if I look deep inside me and I am honest with myself, I will have to admit that I have suffered a lot.
-This has been hard, and it has been tough especially on my mental wellbeing.
+I can’t even remember anymore… my sense of time has been warped like many others during this pandemic), and I was quite proud of it, but if I look deep inside me and I am honest with myself, I will have to admit that I have suffered a lot.
+This has been hard, and it has been tough, especially on my mental well-being.

 A taboo we should talk about

-Mental health is bit of a taboo topic, people don’t like to talk about it.
-You can say to a colleague “I went to see the doctor because I had pain in my stomach”, but you wouldn’t tell the same person “I went to the psychiatrist or a counsellor because I’m having panic attacks / stress / I am really depressed”.
+Mental health is a bit of a taboo topic, people don’t like to talk about it.
+You can say to a colleague, “I went to see the doctor because I had pain in my stomach”, but you wouldn’t tell the same person “I went to the psychiatrist or a counsellor because I’m having panic attacks / stress / I am really depressed”.
 You wouldn’t talk about those, even less so if you suffer schizophrenia, borderline personality disorder or bipolar disorder.

-All these are real illnesses, causing a lot of pain not only to the people suffering them, but also to their loved ones, but we prefer not to talk about them, due to shame, fear of being stigmatised or other many reasons.
+All these are real illnesses, causing a lot of pain not only to the people suffering them, but also to their loved ones, but we prefer not to talk about them, due to shame, fear of being stigmatised or many other reasons.

 The WHO estimates that one in four people will be affected by a mental or neurological disorder in their lives.
-This other source estimates that in the US almost half of all adults will experience a mental illness at least once in their lifetime, and only around 40% of those with a mental health problem receive medical treatment.
+This other source estimates that in the US, almost half of all adults will experience a mental illness at least once in their lifetime, and only around 40% of those with a mental health problem receive medical treatment.

 We all know cases, sometimes very close to us, so why don’t we talk more openly about them?
 And why don’t we seek help more often when we suffer from it?